Self-help using technology

 It is never too early to learn how to keep yourself mentally healthy, and to learn the kinds of things that help manage anxiety and depression, common things that we all experience to some degree in our lives.

-Read up on the kinds of mental health disorders people experience here on ReachOut Parents, and spend some time on our forums reading the experiences of other families.
+Read up on the kinds of mental health disorders people experience and discover the experiences of other families here on ReachOut Parents.

 Try out some apps or self-help strategies, and show them to your child.
 It will help them feel comfortable using them, or asking you when they need this kind of help themselves.